Parkinson's Foundation: Moving Day

 Moving Day, a Walk for Parkinson's, is the main fundraising event for the Parkinson's Foundation.
 Moving Day was started in 2011 and hosts events in cities across the United States.
 The walk has raised over $40 million to advance Parkinson's disease research and improve care.

 Parkinson's Champions

 Parkinson's Champions is a community fundraising and endurance program.
 Individuals plan their own events or participate in endurance races to raise funds and awareness for Parkinson's disease.
 The program has raised nearly $12 million.

 Parkinson's Revolution

 Revolution is an annual indoor cycling event that raises funds to generate awareness and advance the mission of the Parkinson's Foundation.
 Revolution was started in 2020 and events take place in cities across the United States.
 The cycling event has raised over $565,000 to advance Parkinson's disease research and improve care.

 Key people

 John L. Lehr has been the chief executive officer since 2017.
-J. Gordon Beckham, Jr. serves as the chair of the Foundation's board of directors.
+Paul H. Nathan serves as the chair of the Foundation's board of directors.